No Time to Die: Casting

 After Spectre, there was speculation that it would be Craig's final Bond film.
 Immediately after the film's release, Craig had complained about the rigours of performing the part, saying he would rather "slash [his] wrists" than play Bond again.
 In May 2016, it was reported that Craig had received a $100 million offer from Metro-Goldwyn-Mayer (MGM) to do two more Bond films, but turned it down.
 In October 2016, Craig denied having made a decision but praised his time in the role, describing it as "the best job in the world doing Bond".
 He further denied that $150 million was offered to him for the next two instalments.
 Eventually, Craig was paid $25 million for his involvement.
 In August 2017, on The Late Show with Stephen Colbert, Craig said that the next film would mark his final appearance as Bond.
 His position was reaffirmed between November 2019 and March 2020.
-Craig later acknowledged that the physicality of the part had deterred him from returning to the role, having sustained injuries acting in earlier Bond films.
+Craig later acknowledged that the physicality of the part had deterred him from returning, as he had sustained injuries when making earlier Bond films.
 With Craig's departure, Broccoli said that No Time to Die would "tie up loose narrative threads" from Craig's previous Bond films and "come to an emotionally satisfying conclusion".

 In December 2018, Fukunaga said that Ben Whishaw, Naomie Harris and Ralph Fiennes would all be reprising their roles in the film.
 Fukunaga also said that Léa Seydoux would be reprising her role as Madeleine Swann, making her the first female lead to appear in successive Bond films.
 Rory Kinnear returns as Bill Tanner, as does Jeffrey Wright as Felix Leiter.
 Wright makes his third appearance in the series after Casino Royale and Quantum of Solace and becomes the first actor to play Leiter three times.
 Ana de Armas, Dali Benssalah, David Dencik, Lashana Lynch, Billy Magnussen and Rami Malek were announced as cast members in a live stream, at Ian Fleming's Goldeneye estate in Jamaica.
 The event was on 25 April 2019 and marked the official start of production.
 The film is the second to unite de Armas with Craig, after Knives Out (filmed in 2018).
 Malek was further announced as playing Safin, the film's villain, and the actor revealed in an interview that his character would not be connected to any religion or ideology.

 After the release of Spectre it was reported that Christoph Waltz had signed on to return as Blofeld for further Bond films, on the condition that Craig returned as Bond.
 Despite Craig's definite casting as Bond, Waltz announced in October 2017 that he would not return as Blofeld, but did not give a reason for his departure.
 Waltz's casting as Blofeld in No Time to Die was not announced at the press launch but was revealed in the trailer in December 2019.